-NORD gratefully acknowledges John F. Mantovani, MD, Chairman of Pediatrics & Section Chief of Child Neurology, Medical Director of Children's Therapy & Development Center, Mercy Children's Hospital, for assistance in the preparation of this report.
+NORD gratefully acknowledges John F. Mantovani, MD, Medical Director, Mercy Kids Autism and Therapy Center, Mercy Children's Hospital-St. Louis, for assistance in the preparation of this report.

 The symptoms typically begin between the ages of three and seven years although the condition may rarely occur in children as young as 18 months of age.
 Affected children often appear to have acquired deafness since they fail to respond to verbal language and in some cases to nonverbal sounds.
-A significant minority of children with LKS also develop serious behavioral dysfunction, including hyperactivity, temper outbursts, or withdrawn behaviors but rarely the severe social impairments seen in autism.
+A significant minority of children with LKS also develops serious behavioral dysfunction, including hyperactivity, temper outbursts, or withdrawn behaviors but rarely the severe social impairments seen in autism spectrum disorders.

-Approximately 70% of affected children have obvious seizures, most often simple or complex partial seizures and/or atypical absence in type.
+Approximately 70% of affected children have obvious seizures, most often focal with or without alteration of awareness and/or atypical absence in type.

-The cause of Landau-Kleffner syndrome is unknown although a single patient has been found to have a mutation in the GRIN2A gene and other candidate genes including RELN, BSN, EPHB2 and NID2 have been suggested.
+The cause of Landau-Kleffner syndrome is unknown although a spectrum of epileptic conditions including LKS has been described in individuals with GRIN2A gene mutations and other candidate genes including RELN, BSN, EPHB2 and NID2 have been suggested.
 The response in some patients to immunosuppression has raised the question of autoimmune and other inflammatory mechanisms as potential contributors.

 Landau-Kleffner syndrome is a rare disorder that affects twice as many males as females.
 Affected siblings and discordant monozygotic twins have been reported rarely.